 In the same way as the partnership, S corporation owners also receive a Schedule K-1 showing their share of the profits of the S corporation for the tax year.

-Pass-through Taxes and Self-employment Tax
+Pass-Through Taxes and Self-Employment Tax

-The amount of self-employment tax is calculated based on the business owner's net income, and it is passed through to the individual income tax return to be paid.
+The amount of self-employment tax is calculated based on the business owner's net income, and it's passed through to the individual income tax return to be paid.
 As with pass-through income tax, self-employment tax is not paid by the business, but by the individual.